0-Tikaro/simulation-protocol/README.md

-Care for a difficult, engaging challenge to spice up your minecraft experience?
-Then you have come to the right place.
+This is a finished collection of Minecraft CTM maps made by TikaroHD.
+There are no plans to expand it in the future, but some things may get small updates.

-This thread is a complete archive of my CTM maps.
-It's a finished collection that will not be expanded in the future (at least there are no plans for it).
+---

-What are CTM maps?
+###### What are CTM maps?
-CTM (Complete The Monument) are big sprawling custom worlds, where you as a player have one clear objective: find the monument, and fill it up with the objective items.
+CTM (Complete The Monument) are big sprawling custom worlds, where you as a player have one clear objective: find the monument and fill it up with the objective items.
 The objective items are hidden throughout the map, most frequently in special dungeons.
 A map is “beaten” once you have collected all of these items and beaten all the dungeons.

 CTM maps have a standard suite of rules, which all boil down to “don’t play on peaceful and don’t abused the game too much”.
 You can read the full rule list I use down below: